kugurerdem/rugu.dev/content/english/blog/concurrency-and-parallelism.md

 ```

 Here, if you run this program, the only thing you will encounter on your screen
 will be "a"s.
-This is because the NodeJS interpreter prioritize the main thread
+This is because the NodeJS interpreter continue executing the
-(the thread where your program and code run) as long as there are instructions
+current callback as long as there are instructions still available.
-available.

-As soon as all instructions in the main thread are executed, the NodeJS runtime
+As soon as all instructions in the main code are executed, the NodeJS runtime
 environment then starts calling the callback functions.
-In the example above,
+You can also think of
+the main code you write as being called by default as a callback.
+In the
-the first `setTimeout` is executed with the callback function provided, and the
+example above, the first `setTimeout` is executed with the callback function
-second `setTimeout` is executed with the callback function provided.
-After 1
+provided, and the second `setTimeout` is executed with the callback function
-second passes, it starts spamming "a"s.
-You never see "b"s because, once the
+provided.
+After 1 second passes, it starts spamming "a"s.
+You never see "b"s
-first callback is called, it dominates the main thread with its ugly while
+because, once the first callback is called, it dominates the main thread with
-loop, forever!
+its ugly while loop, forever!
 So, the second callback is never called.

 This has a few important effects.
 First, it reduces the chance of issues like
 race conditions, though they can still happen, especially compared to